-Bharath Chandrasekaran completed his PhD in Integrative Neuroscience at Purdue University and is a professor and vice chair for Research in Communication Science and Disorders at the University of Pittsburgh.
-He studies the neural representation of speech and music signals using functional magnetic resonance imaging and electrophysiological methods.
+Bharath Chandrasekaran is the director of the SoundBrain Lab.
+He completed his PhD in Integrative Neuroscience at Purdue University and is a Professor and Vice Chair for Research in Communication Science and Disorders at the University of Pittsburgh.
+He studies the neural representation of speech signals using multimodal neuroimaging methods.

 Nike Gnanateja Gurindapalli

 Nike Gnanateja Gurindapalli (Ph.D., All India Institute of Speech and Hearing, University of Mysore) is a post-doctoral scholar in the SoundBrain Lab.
 He is interested in understanding the cortical and sub-cortical encoding of speech sounds in individuals with typical and compromised auditory/cognitive/language functions.
 He uses electrophysiological approaches, such as extracranial and intracranial electroencephalography in humans and animal models to answer his research questions.
 He plans to translate his research into developing and validating models for objective evaluation of speech perception and in evaluating benefits from hearing rehabilitation strategies in individuals with listening difficulties.

 Contact: firstname.lastname@example.org Twitter: @nikegnanateja

 Jacie McHaney is a third-year PhD student in the SoundBrain Lab.
 She is interested in the neural mechanisms of speech processing and the influence of aging, cognition and sensory impairments on speech processing.
 She investigates these processes through a combination of behavioral, electrophysiological, neurophysiological and computational techniques.
 Jacie is currently working on several projects investigating speech processing using pupillometry.